khan-lab/khan-lab.github.io/index.md

 {% capture text %}

-We are building a dedicated team of responsible researchers to advance the frontier of computational biology and genomics.
-We strive to build an inclusive environment for research and recognize the value of diversity in the process of scientific creativity and discovery.
+We are training and building a collaborative team of responsible researchers united by a shared vision.
+We are committed to create an inclusive environment and recognize that diversity—in people, ideas, and data—is essential for scientific creativity and discovery.

 {%
   include button.html